alex-ketch/metalsmith-renamer/README.md

     moreFiles: {
       pattern: 'folder/about.html',
       rename: 'index.html'
-    }, //and as many more patterns as you want
+    }, // and as many more patterns as you want
   }
 })
 .build();